Adlah Donastorg Jr.: Political career

 Donastorg was first elected to the U.S. Virgin Islands Legislature in 1994.
 He took office as a Senator in January 1995 at the beginning of the 21st Legislature and served as Senator for seven terms through January 2011.

 Donastorg was previously a candidate for Governor of the U.S. Virgin Islands in 2006 as an Independent.
 His running mate for Lieutenant Governor was Dr. Cora Christian.
 However, Donastorg was defeated in the general election by John de Jongh, who won the 2006 gubernatorial election.

 On July 25, 2010, Adlah Donastorg announced his candidacy for Governor of the U.S. Virgin Islands in the upcoming 2010 gubernatorial election.
 He announced his intention to challenge incumbent Governor John de Jongh in the Democratic primary on September 11, 2010.
 Donastorg, in his candidacy speech at the Estate La Grande Princesse, chose his running mate, Samuel Baptiste.

 Donastorg pledged to focus on crime reduction.
 He challenged Governor de Jongh to three debates.

 In the 2010 Democratic gubernatorial primary election, Donastorg was defeated by incumbent Governor John de Jongh.
 Governor de Jongh received 7,487 votes, or 53% of the vote, while Donastorg and Baptiste came in second place with 4,300 votes in the primary.

+Donastorg is running for governor of the United States Virgin Islands in 2026 as an independent.